 An appraisal of the property value has not been completed.
-Assuming an appraised vale of \$150/acre as determined in a preliminary land value estimate, the current annual return on the asset value for this tract is 0.89%.
-This would indicate a higher return on asset value could be expected under Alternative B. Alternative B. presumes that proceeds from the sale of this parcel will be reinvested in property that earns a rate of return greater than 1%.
+Assuming an appraised vale of \$150/acre as determined in a preliminary land value estimate, the current annual return on the asset value for this tract is 0.7 %.
+This would indicate a higher return on asset value could be expected under Alternative B. Alternative B presumes that proceeds from the sale of this parcel will be reinvested in property that earns a greater rate of return.